-Upon detecting the incident, we commenced an immediate and thorough investigation and alerted law enforcement.
+Upon detecting the incident, we commenced an immediate and thorough investigation.
 As part of our investigation, we engaged leading cybersecurity experts to identify what personal information, if any, might have been present in the accessed files.

 What Information Was Involved?